megakemp/megakemp.github.io/_posts/2019-03-15-the-case-for-pull-rebase.md

 We said that `git pull` is actually two separate operations: `git fetch` followed by `git merge`.
 Well, it turns out that if we pass the [-r (--rebase)](https://git-scm.com/docs/git-pull#git-pull--r) option to `git pull`, we can replace that `git merge` with `git rebase`.
 I know, a fine example of Git’s syntax at its best, right?

-Let's go back to our previous example before we did `git pull`.
+Let's go back to our previous example right before we did `git pull`.

 <img alt="Initial repo"
      src="{{ site.url }}/assets/{{ page.assets }}/repo-with-remote.png"